 Planned Maintenance Program at Nursing Home

-Acting on behalf of : The Trustees of Horsefall House, a forty-four bedroom nursing home located at Minchinhampton, Gloucestershire.
+Acting on behalf of : The Trustees of Horsfall House, a forty-four bedroom nursing home located at Minchinhampton, Gloucestershire.

-The home, Horsefall House, was the brainchild of a local doctor, Dr Booth, and over the past 25 years has expanded to its current configuration as funds allowed
+The home, Horsfall House, was the brainchild of a local doctor, Dr Booth, and over the past 25 years has expanded to its current configuration as funds allowed

 To assess the building and formulate a strategy to ensure the building is fit for purpose meeting current legislative building and care provision requirements and which will ensure sustainability for the next 10 – 15 years.